-- 1. The application for evaluation/accreditation program of study MSC in education, leadership and management, Cyprus International Institute of Management (Nicosia). - 2.
-Supplementary materials provided by the program director during the on-site visit.
+- 1. The application for evaluation/accreditation program of study MSC in education, leadership and management, Cyprus International Institute of Management (Limassol). - Supplementary materials provided by the program director during the on-site visit.
 These materials outline revisions in the program's curriculum and content conducted recently. - 3.
-A presentation slides given by the program director that sums up the major topics indicated in the program's material. - 4.
 Several students guides.